ebmdatalab/openprescribing/openprescribing/dmd/tests/data/README.txt

 To do this, I imported the data in dmd/1 first:

-$ ./manage.py import_dmd2 dmd2/tests/data/dmd/1 'dmd2/tests/data/bnf_code_mapping/Sept18 for Seb.xlsx' /tmp/logs
+$ ./manage.py import_dmd dmd/tests/data/dmd/1 'dmd/tests/data/bnf_code_mapping/Sept18 for Seb.xlsx' /tmp/logs

 I then ran: